 Firstly, the effect of curvature radius on deck unseating damage is analyzed.
 During an earthquake, adjacent spans can vibrate out-of-phase, resulting in relative displacements at expansion joints.
 In simply-supported spans, the induced relative displacements to steel roller bearings can exceed the seat width at the pier top, causing the dislodgment of the rollers from the bearing assembly and the subsequent collapse due to deck superstructure unseating.
 The maximum roller bearing displacement in the negative tangential direction has been established as the damage index to evaluate the potential possibility of deck unseating.
-For this study, a limit of 0.40 m has been fixed to determine the high unseating probability for existing bridges with narrow steel pier caps that provide short seat widths6.
+For this study, a limit of 0.40 m has been fixed to determine the high unseating probability for existing bridges with narrow steel pier caps that provide short seat widths.

 First, the unrestrained viaducts are analyzed in terms of the maximum displacement on the steel roller bearing.
-The results, shown in Fig. 5, indicate that while none of the bridges in the equal piers overpass the unseating limit, dangerous displacements are observed, especially in the more curved viaducts.
+The results, shown in Fig. 6, indicate that while none of the bridges in the equal piers overpass the unseating limit, dangerous displacements are observed, especially in the more curved viaducts.
 Moreover, a significant increment on the displacements is observed among the unequal piers viaducts, where the viaduct with 100m curvature radius overpasses the unseating limit for TAK input.
-It is clear the increment on the displacements due to the use of piers with unequal heights, especially for TAK.
+It is easy to observe the increment on the displacements due to the use of piers with unequal heights, especially for TAK.
 Moreover, a close to limit maximum roller bearing displacement is observed in the bridge with radius of 200m, in contrast with the equal piers viaduct, in which the maximum displacement remains closer to the straight tending viaducts, 400m and 800m.
 In those viaducts, an acceptable displacement is observed in both cases, equal and unequal piers, and no high variation is presented in all inputs.
 It is clear that in case of more curved viaducts; the possibility of unseating damage is higher, especially in the more curved bridges.
 Therefore, it is possible to observe the significant reduction on the maximum displacements in the case of the bridges tending to the straight alignment.

-In the case of restrained viaducts, similar values of maximum displacements on the roller bearing are observed in both, equal and unequal piers viaducts.
+For restrained viaducts, similar values of maximum displacements on the roller bearing are observed in both, equal and unequal piers viaducts.
 However, both cases present a remarkable reduction on the maximum displacements in comparison with the obtained in the unrestrained cases; particularly in the bridges with 100m curvature radius.
-It is clear that TAK represents the worst scenario for the bridges.
+From the results, it can be observed that the input record representing the worst scenario is TAK input, producing significantly higher displacements that put in risk the superstructure of the viaducts.

-Fig. 5 Curvature effect on deck unseating damage
+Fig. 7 Curvature effect on tangential joint residual damage

-4.2 Expansion Joint
+4.2 Expansion Joint Damage

 Permanent tangential offsets at expansion joints cause, in several cases, traffic closure and the disruption of the bridge usability in the aftermath of the earthquakes resulted in a critical problem for rescue activities.
 This residual joint separation is mainly attributed to the final position of roller bearings supporting the superstructure.
 The relative inclination between adjacent piers, caused because seismic damages at the bottom of piers are not identical, has been also considered as an additional source of residual opening.
 The residual joint tangential displacement has been calculated in order to perform the post-earthquake serviceability evaluation on the viaduct.
 The possibility for vehicles to pass over the tangential gap length, measured as the contact length of a truck tire (0.15 m), is suggested as the limit for this damage.
-For unrestrained bridges, shown in Fig. 6, the results of the residual joint tangential displacement show an important damage in the bridge with 100m and 200m curvature radii in both cases, equal and unequal piers viaducts.
-In TAK, the separation limit has been over passed, causing by this, the disruption on the bridge serviceability.
-KOB and RIN do not represent significant risk.
-Regarding the differences on the pier heights, there are no remarkable differences on the residual displacements.
-It is observed that as the curvature radius is increased, the behavior of the bridges tends to be less severe7).
+For unrestrained bridges, as shown in Fig. 7, the results of the residual joint tangential displacement show an important damage in the bridge with